OfficeDev/teams-toolkit/docs/sdk/teamsfx.botbuildercloudadapter.teamsbotinstallation.getteamdetails.md

 Promise&lt;TeamDetails \| undefined&gt;

-the team details if bot is installed into a team, otherwise returns undefined.
+The team details if bot is installed into a team, otherwise returns `undefined`<!-- -->.